“When do you feel that the days just go on without you?

 When you became an older child, you stopped listening to us.

 In fact, people told you we didn’t exist, and now you were thinking they were right.
 As you got older your experiences that were originally brought about through your curiosity disappeared and were replaced by others telling you what to do and how to think.
 It seemed both awkward and normal.
-In the beginning, it felt awkward when someone had to tell you what to do and when, how to act, what to think, and why.
+In the beginning, it felt awkward when someone had to tell you what to do and when, how to act, and what to think.
 It felt normal because everybody else was acting the same way doing and believing the same things.
 This became obvious to you by the time you entered school.
 If you continued to live in our world, while living in this world you would have certainly been labeled an outcast.
 This was the strange little kid who seemed to get bored easily and day-dreamed a lot.
 The kid who was ostracized by the other kids and just didn’t belong.

 The psychological toll this took forced you to start observing how others acted and thought.
 You began to conform.
 You reasoned that you would feel better doing this because now you would be accepted.
 It was more important to be one of the pack and part of the team that gets included in things rather than excluded.
 This was reinforced all the way through school leading you to the next time you would be confronted with this pressure to conform – when you graduated from high school and people told you what you needed to do next.
 They told you that you should go to college and get a good degree so you can get a good job and make a lot of money so you can get married and start a family and buy a house including all the things that come with a “normal life.”